 Information for Publishers

-- Funding is limited so we may not be able to provide the full amount of support requested.
+- Funding is limited so applicants may not be awarded the full amount of support requested.
 Therefore, it is best to break down specific expenses and prioritize them in order of need.

-- Typical subventions fall in the $500 - $2,000 range and are generally used to cover a particular expense or expenses over and above the baseline editorial and production budget—e.g. a large number of illustrations, color art, or an especially long page count.
+- Typical subventions fall in the $500 - $2,000 range and are generally used to cover specific expenses over and above the publisher’s baseline budget—e.g. an extensive art program, or special editorial and/or marketing expenses.

-- For funding requests above $2,000, it is important to stipulate both why the additional funding is needed and what impact the funds will have on the book (e.g. more illustrations, lower list price, etc.).
+- For funding requests above $2,000, it is important to stipulate both why the additional funding is needed and what impact the funds will have on the publication (e.g. lower list price, greater marketing effort, etc.).

-The letter and completed worksheet should be sent to the author/faculty member, who will then submit it to the Faculty Book Publishing Committee for review.
-The final decision will be conveyed to the author and to the publisher.
+The Publisher should send the letter and completed worksheet to the faculty member, who will then submit it to the Faculty Subvention Fund Committee for review.
+The final decision will be conveyed to the faculty member, who will then notify the publisher.

-As a participant in this initiative, Virginia Tech is prepared to award three publishing grants per year over a period of five years—i.e. a total of 15 grants between 2018 and 2022.
+As a participant in this initiative, Virginia Tech is prepared to award a total of 15 grants over the 5-year period from 2018 to 2022.
 The baseline amount of each grant is $15,000 to support the publication of an open access, digital monograph of 90,000 words or less.
 Additional funding may be available for works of greater length or complexity.

 For further information, interested faculty should email Peter Potter, University Libraries.